rseng/usrse-python/README.md

 ## Coming Soon / TODO

- - full tests for all endpoints
  - automated deployment to pypi on release
  - nightly test run to ensure US-RSE static API functioning as expected
- - endpoints for jobs and then functions here
+ - other endpoints and functions here

 ## Contributors